ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Related Work

 PVA systems start by showing partial results, implying uncertainty due to the progressive aspect of the computation.
 This \emph{progressive uncertainty}~\cite{PDABook:6} is reduced over time until the final result is computed, without any progressive uncertainty but potentially with other types of uncertainty, just like standard data and visualizations.
 The visualization shown early may or may not be close to the final result.
 It is, therefore, important for analysts to assess the quality of the progressive results to decide if they can trust the visualization or if they should wait longer.

-Angelini \etal~\cite{Angelini:2018:Informatics} explain that progressive visualizations undergo three stages: early partial results that are usually noisy and not trustworthy, mature partial results that are stabilizing and can be trusted but with uncertainty, and definitive partial results that are accurate and can take (wasted) time to finish.
+Angelini \etal~\cite{Angelini:2018_Informatics} explain that progressive visualizations undergo three stages: (1) early partial results that are usually noisy and not trustworthy, (2) mature partial results that are stabilizing and can be trusted but with uncertainty, and (3) definitive partial results that are accurate and can take (wasted) time to finish.
 When our aggregation tree is computed progressively, all the nodes will undergo these three stages.
-Yet, the nodes closest to the root will become reliable and stable earlier than the deeper nodes since they are aggregating more sequences, and their stability is essentially related to the number of sequences they represent, assuming a well-behaved distribution of patients in nodes.
+Yet, the nodes closest to the root will become reliable and stable earlier than the deeper nodes since they are aggregating more sequences, and that stability is essentially related to the number of sequences they represent.

-The uncertainty can be computed and visualized explicitly, through \eg, error bars, or implicitly through a proxy measure such as stability.
-If the visualization is not stable at some stage of the progression, it means that the result remains uncertain.
-The inverse is not always true: a progressive visualization that has remained stable for a certain time might still change before the end~\cite{Patil:2023:TVCG, Correll:2014:TVCG}.